In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 It helped me to realise which articles are more competitive and which are less competitive, and become ready to crush them on ranking.

-In this situation, you want to target those articles that have the smaller number of criteria.
+In this situation, you want to target those articles that have a smaller number of criteria.
 For example, they don't have a video?
 You add a video.

 They are missing backlinks?
 You add backlinks.